 Party Perfect is an inspirational blog dedicated to parties, entertaining, and all things fun!

-I am a...graphic designer, illustrator, designer and mom.
-I am a former art director for Martha Stewart Baby and Kids magazines.
-I design for Hicks Paper Goods, which is now part of the Whitney English Company.
+I am a Nashville-based graphic designer, illustrator, designer and mom.
+I am a former art director for Martha Stewart Baby and Kids magazines, a former designer for Hicks Paper Goods (part of the Whitney English company), and now a designer at Minted (minted.com).